Summer Group Show

 Chen Wenling (b.1969, Fujian, China) graduated from Xiamen Academy of Art and Design in 1991 followed by his postgraduate studies at the Central Academy of Fine Arts in 1994.
 He is internationally recognised as one of the top contemporary sculptors.
 He has previously participated in major exhibitions including: “The 6th Moscow Biennale of Contemporary Art” (Russia, 2015), “China 8 – China Contemporary Art Exhibition” (Germany, 2015), “The 11th Sculpture by the Sea” (Australia, 2015), “The 55th Venice Biennale” (Venice, Italy, 2013) and “The Suspense – Sculptures by Chen Wenling” (Today’s Art Museum, China, 2010).
 His works have been collected by numerous museums such as China Art Museum, Beijing Today Art Museum, National Gallery of Korea, Houston Museum of Fine Arts, Denver Art Museum, Arox Art Museum.
 He currently lives and works in Beijing.

-Li Hongbo (b.1974) immediately became one of the most popular contemporary Chinese artists after graduated from the Central Academy of Fine Arts with an MFA degree in Experimental Art in 2010.
-Exploring the malleability of materials, his expandable paper sculptures and carved knife sculptures encourage viewers to think out of the box.
-His carved knife sculpture was short-listed into the 2017 Sovereign Asian Art Prize and Li is honoured with Grand Prize of this year.
-His work was acquired by UBS Collection, Central Academy of Fine Arts Museum, Found Museum, 53 Art Museum in China, Asian Civilizations Museum in Singapore and White Rabbit Collection in Sydney.
+Li Hongbo (b.1974, China) immediately became one of the most popular contemporary Chinese artists after graduating from the Central Academy of Fine Arts with an MFA degree in Experimental Art in 2010.
+He is the founder and head of the newly established Chinese Paper Art Research Institute, Jilin Normal University.
+Exploring the malleability of materials, his expandable paper and carved knife sculptures encourage viewers to think out of the box.
+Li has held important solo exhibitions including “When Sculpture becomes Creature” (Angoulême Museum, France, 2017) and “Irons for Ages, Flowers for Days” (SCAD Museum of Art, USA, 2015).
+His works were included in the UBS Collection, Central Academy of Fine Arts Museum, Wuhan Art Museum, Hubei Art Museum, Shandong Art Museum in China, Asian Civilizations Museum in Singapore and White Rabbit Collection in Australia.
+He was the winner of the Grand Prize of the 2017 Sovereign Asian Art Prize.

-Martin Wehmer was born in Hattingen, Germany in 1966.
-He was awarded the Volksbanken art prize in Gemany in 1996.
-He took up art residencies in Edinburgh in 2003 and in Beijing in 2008, organized by the International Exchange & Studio Program Basel (IAAB).
-He has lived and worked in Beijing since 2008.
+Martin Wehmer (b.1966, Germany) was awarded the Volksbanken art prize in Germany in 1996.
+He later took up art residencies in Edinburgh and Beijing, and finally decided to settle in Beijing in 2008, where he has lived and worked ever since.
 He was one of the organizers of the Beijing 798 Biennale in 2009.
-He has taught as a lecturer at the Central Academy of Fine Arts, Tianjin Academy of Fine Arts, and in the CDK project, a joint programme of the University of the Arts, Berlin and the China Academy of Art, Hangzhou, facilitating art exchange programs between China and Germany.
-His works have been exhibited extensively throughout Europe and China and included in important public and private collections around the world.
+Wehmer is also a devout art educator.
+He has been a lecturer at Beijing’s Central Academy of Fine Arts, Tianjin Academy of Fine Arts, and in the CDK project, a joint programme of the University of the Arts, Berlin and the China Academy of Art, Hangzhou, facilitating art exchange between China and Germany.
+His works have been exhibited extensively around the world, and have been included in important collections such as UBS (Hong Kong, Cologne, Zürich), Kunstkredit Basel and Kultusministerium Kanton Basel.

-Wu Didi (b.
-1976 in Chongqing, China) completed her postgraduate degree in oil painting at the Central Academy of Fine Art in 2004 and has been a lecturer at the Central Academy of Dramatic Art since then.
+Wu Didi (b.1976 in Chongqing, China) completed her postgraduate degree in oil painting at the Central Academy of Fine Art in 2004 and has been a lecturer at the Central Academy of Dramatic Art ever since.
 Her subject matters evolve from elements of traditional Chinese humanities.
-The artist had held solo exhibitions in Beijing and New York, and her previous important exhibitions include “CHINA NOW” (London, 2016), “Beyond the Mirror Phase” (Era of Art Museum, Beijing, 2016), “Wu Didi” (New York, 2015) and “Temperature of History” (Shanghai Museum of Art, China, 2015).
+The artist had held solo exhibitions in Beijing and New York, and her previous important exhibitions include Curitiba Biennale (Brazil, 2017), “South of The Mountains” (Florence, 2017), “CHINA NOW” (London, 2016), “Beyond the Mirror Phase” (Era of Art Museum, Beijing, 2016), “Wu Didi” (New York, 2015) and “Temperature of History” (Shanghai Museum of Art, China, 2015).
 The artist currently lives and works in Beijing.